internetarchive/sandcrawler/proposals/20201103_xml_ingest.md

 For storing in Kafka and blob store (for downstream analysis), we will parse the raw XML document (as "bytes") with an XML parser, then re-output with UTF-8 encoding.
-The hash of the *original* XML file will be used as the key for refering to this document.
+The hash of the *original* XML file will be used as the key for referring to this document.
 This is unintuitive, but similar to what we are doing with PDF and HTML documents (extracting in a useful format, but keeping the original document's hash as a key).